 Pawleys Island has an active community with most of its full time residents and vacationers happy to call Pawleys Island home.
-It is not only a place to own a home; it is a lifestyle that is enriched by its people, heritage, natural beauty, and location.
+It is not only a place to own a home; it is a lifestyle that is enriched by its people, heritage, culture, natural beauty, and location.
 There are so many activities and area attractions that it could keep a vacationer here for a lifetime; and just that happens every day.
 Many vacationers have been converted to residents when just visiting, because of one or more of the factors above.
 In fact, Pawleys Island is considered to be the oldest seaside community in the United States.
 It started as a [vacation] spot (c.
 1700's) for plantation owners in Charleston to escape the hot summer days & pesky mosquitoes.
 Some families who currently live here have a deep connection to the past, and their property in Pawleys Island has been in their family for generations.
 On the other hand, many locals once called another place home, and are now considered local after living here for 10 or more years.
 So - you may be a local "class 1" ,or a true local - either born & raised if so, or born and raised if tenure is accepted.
 This is just a silly observation, not to be taken to heart.
 Pawleys Island has much diversity and yet stays much the same, giving it that lowcountry lifestyle.
 Most recently, new construction is taking place on Highway 17.
 Among this construction, restrictions must be met to maintain the ambience of Pawleys Island, and have been meticulousy considered from design to completion.

 The weather in Pawleys Island can best be described as year round springtime.
 The seasons are mostly mild, and the fact that it is possible to walk on the beach just about every day of the year is a missed opportunity for non residents.
 The average highs in each month range from about 58º to 90º.
 July is the warmest, & January is the coolest month.
 The average low is about 40º.
 To see monthly averages, click here.
 The ocean temperatures range is from about 45º to 85º during the span of the year, and is most comfortable from May to October.
 In my experience, in June and July, the temperature of the ocean feels like bathwater, and is most refreshing on a hot humid day.
 The ocean breezes definitely help with the balmy like weather on those particularly hot days.
 If you have ever been to the west coast, you will notice the difference in the Ocean water temperatures.
 It is much more pleasent here in Pawleys.

 The weather plays a strong role in what the locals of Pawleys Island call tourist season.
 If you live here, the biggest complaint will be that of tourist traffic.
 In all reality, it is not that bad.
 There are two types of the tourist season here.
 One is the summer vacationers.
 This time of year is predicted by the weather in Pawleys Island/Myrtle Beach.
 The kids are out of school and families are out for fun, especially on the Beaches.
 It seems the closer you get to Myrtle Beach, the busier it is.
 There are many public access areas to the beaches along the grand strand area including Myrtle Beach and Pawleys Island.
 The Beaches stretch about 60 miles from the North Carolina border all the way through Georgetown County.
 There is one private beach access in Pawleys Island run by Litchfield By The Sea.
-There are subdivisions within Pawleys Island that pay for this access through their Home Owners Association fees, which in my opinion, are low for this service.
+There are subdivisions within Pawleys Island that pay for this access through their Home Owners Association fees.
 The subdivisions in Pawleys Island with this access are Litchfield By The Sea, Willbrook Plantation, Inlet Point South, Tradition, River Club, & The Reserve.
 The Debordieu Colony (pronounced DebbieDoo) is a privately gated beachside community with true private beach access.
 There is a new subdivision Assembly Lakes that is planned to also have this private beach access.
 Litchfield Plantation has its own beach clubhouse access, but parking can still be an issue during the tourist season.

-There are many different churches in Pawleys Island and an active community.
+There are many different churches in Pawleys Island and they are active within the community.
 Local churches have several different times of worship.
 The All Saints Church has been around as early as the 1700's.
 There is a historical landmark that you might want to check out as well.
 A local legend about "Alice's Grave" is located in this cemetery as well.
 There are many opportunities to volunteer within most churches, and some also offer "mommys day out" for younger children a few times a week.
-There are also a few churches that offer full scholastic programs.
-For more information see the schools and daycare section below.

 There are several local establishments that offer great choices and different atmospheres.
 Some restaurants close for the winter season, and reopen in March.
 From seafood to Italian - a wide selection is offered.
 Some of my favorite spots are Pawleys Island Tavern, also known as The PIT, Landolfis, Quigleys, La Playa Mexican Restaurant, Franks[Outback], Louis's at Sanfords, Nosh, and Applewood Pancake House.
 I name these because they are well priced and offer a great menu.
-I have a family of three, and we can usually eat for around $25.00 to $35.00 at these establishments.
+I have a family of three, and we can usually eat for around $25.00 to $50.00 at these establishments.
 Most have a happy hour and offer local and senior discounts.
 Some also have special events for members only too!

 The PIT is a "classicly shabby" local bar/restaurant with a variety of items on the menu, including seafood and pizzz, offering live music Thursday through Sunday.
 The atmosphere here is low key casual and all around fun.
 There are dollar bills lined on the walls & ceilings from visitors past.
 If you get a chance, check it out.
 It is small and unique.
 You will know its location by the big green mailbox marked "PIT" off of Highway 17.

 Landolfis, Kudzu's bakery and Pawleys Island Bakery are a few local establishments offering great coffee items as well as a menu of fresh made sandwiches from pulled pork to Italian.
 Landolfi's offers wood stove pizzas, and local desserts.
 They also bake their bread daily.
-They do have the best fresh baked desserts in Pawleys, in my opinion.
 If you plan on visiting here, be prepared to wait for an available table.